Dr Fotios Sampaziotis

 Research

 Biliary disorders (cholangiopathies) are a leading cause for transplantation with minimal therapeutic alternatives.
-We use patient tissue, single cell transcriptomics and bile duct cell (cholangiocyte) organoids to better understand how bile ducts regenerate, why these mechanisms fail in disease, and whether we can promote endogenous regeneration as a therapeutic strategy to repair duct damage.
+The Sampaziotis lab uses patient tissue, single cell transcriptomics and bile duct cell (cholangiocyte) organoids to better understand how bile ducts regenerate, why these mechanisms fail in disease, and whether they can promote endogenous regeneration as a therapeutic strategy to repair duct damage.

-We discovered that duct regeneration is closely related to cholangiocyte plasticity.
-We mapped cholangiocyte populations in the biliary tree using single cell transcriptomics and found that the biliary epithelium is made up of different cell types.
+The lab discovered that duct regeneration is closely related to cholangiocyte plasticity.
+They mapped cholangiocyte populations in the biliary tree using single cell transcriptomics and found that the biliary epithelium is made up of different cell types.
 However, following damage any cholangiocyte can change their identity to replenish the cell types which have been destroyed and this process is guided by environmental stimuli, such as bile acids.
-We are trying to understand why this mechanism fails in disease and identify therapeutics modifying the cells’ microenvironment to promote endogenous regeneration.
-Furthermore, we aim to explore whether this ‘plastic transformation’ represents a universal epithelial regeneration mechanism extending to other epithelia beyond the bile ducts.
+They are trying to understand why this mechanism fails in disease and identify therapeutics modifying the cells’ microenvironment to promote endogenous regeneration.
+Furthermore, they aim to explore whether this ‘plastic transformation’ represents a universal epithelial regeneration mechanism extending to other epithelia beyond the bile ducts.

-In parallel, we use patient-derived cholangiocyte organoids to model biliary diseases in the lab, understand their pathophysiology and apply this knowledge to develop new therapeutics.
+In parallel, they use patient-derived cholangiocyte organoids to model biliary diseases in the lab, understand their pathophysiology and apply this knowledge to develop new therapeutics.

 Plain English